 Siamese self-supervised methods learn by aligning representations of different augmented views of the same image.
-Two identical encoders with shared weights process the views, and a small projection head maps backbone outputs to the representation space used for the loss.
-Including this projector improves representation quality~\citep{chen2020simclr}.
+Two identical encoders process the views, and a small projection head maps backbone outputs to the representation space used for the loss.
+Including this projector has been shown to improve the quality of representations~\cite{chen2020simclr}.

-Early methods, such as SimCLR~\citep{chen2020simclr}, used contrastive objectives combining an alignment term with a repulsive term to prevent trivial solutions like collapsed representations.
-Later approaches, including BYOL~\citep{grill2020byol} and SimSiam~\citep{chen2021simsiam}, eliminated the need for explicit negatives.
-They introduced asymmetry by assigning different roles to the two branches: the online branch includes a predictor trained by gradient descent, while the target branch is not directly optimized and omits the predictor.
-In BYOL, target parameters are updated as an exponential moving average of the online ones; in SimSiam, the target is a stop-gradient copy of the online network with shared weights.
+Early methods~\cite{chen2020simclr,he2020mocov1} use contrastive objectives that combine an alignment term with a repulsion term to prevent trivial solutions such as representational collapse.
+Later approaches, including BYOL~\cite{grill2020byol} and SimSiam~\cite{chen2021simsiam}, remove the need for explicit negative samples.
+Instead, they introduce asymmetry by assigning different roles to the two branches: the online branch includes a learnable predictor trained via gradient descent, while the target branch is not directly optimized and omits this predictor.
+In BYOL, target parameters are updated as an exponential moving average of the online network; in SimSiam, the target is a stop-gradient copy of the online network.